stjude-dnb-binfcore/trainings/courses/sc-rna-seq-snap-workshop/resources/snap_quickstart_guide.md

 :----------|:----------|:----------|
 | DYE001 | seq_submission_code1_sample1 | /absolute_path/seq_submission_code1/replicate1,/absolute_path/seq_submission_code1/replicate2 |

-*Easiest way: Edit the provided template in `project_metadata/`*
+*The easiest way is to edit the provided template in `project_metadata/`.*

-Add additional metadata columns after these three columns.
+You may add additional metadata columns after these three required columns as needed.

-**Note: For now, use the provided `project_metadata.tsv` file.
-Replace the existing `.tsv` file in your cloned repository with this one before running the pipeline.**
+**Note:** For now, use the provided `project_metadata.tsv` file.
+Replace the existing `.tsv` file in your cloned repository with this one before running the pipeline.

 ---